 To summarize:

-- Bleed brakes with the car OFF in most cases
+- Bleed the brakes, having the car off in most cases.

-- ABS systems may require the engine to be running, depending on the vehicle
+- Depending on the car, ABS systems need the engine to be on.

-- Engine-off bleeding is safer and more effective for standard brake systems
+- It is safer and more effective in case of standard brake systems to engine-off bleed.

 Frequently Asked Questions (FAQ)

 Q1.
-Do you bleed brakes with the car on or off?
+Do you leave the car on or off when bleeding the brakes?

-The car should only be on if the vehicle manufacturer requires it, usually for specific ABS brake systems that need the ABS pump activated.
+The car must only be on when the vehicle maker requires the bleeding brakes, as is the case with certain ABS brake systems that need the ABS pump to be switched on.

 Q3.
-How do you bleed brakes if you don’t have a helper?
+How to bleed brakes when you do not have a helper?

-Brake bleeding is usually done when brake fluid is changed, after brake repairs, or when the pedal feels soft.
-It is not typically a routine service unless there is a problem.
+The brake bleeding is normally carried out when the brake fluid is substituted, following a brake repair, or when the pedal becomes soft.
+It is not a routine service but rather a problematic one.

 Final Professional Advice